Human rights and duties

-Personal characteristics, grounds of discrimination protected in the BC Human Rights Code
+Personal characteristics protected in the BC Human Rights Code

 The Human Rights Code forbids discrimination based only on certain personal characteristics.
 Sometimes these are called “protected characteristics” or “grounds of discrimination”.